 After breakfast, travel to Kenya’s beautiful Lake Nakuru National Park, famous for its flamingos and pelicans.
 The park also boasts a good number of rhinos as well as leopard and lion.
 Lunch is taken at Lake Nakuru Sopa Lodge which is ideally located inside Lake Nakuru National Park, followed by an afternoon game drive before dinner.
 Overnight at Lion Hill Lodge.
 (BLD)

 Day 7 - Lake Nakuru National Park

 After an early breakfast, take a safari through Lake Nakuru National Park.
-Admire birds as well as rhino, leopard and lions.
 After lunch back at the lodge and some relaxation time, enjoy your last afternoon game drive before returning to the lodge for dinner.
 (BLD)

 Day 8 - End of Migration Safari – Superior

-After breakfast, we depart Lake Nakuru National Park and travel back to Nairobi for lunch at Carnivore restaurant before the safari ends.
+After breakfast, depart Lake Nakuru National Park and travel back to Nairobi for lunch at Carnivore restaurant before the safari ends.
 (B)